konfou/konfou.github.io/_posts/2021-03-16-unix-filesystem-hierarchy.md

 | /sucks        | Anything else                  |
 | /usr -> /     |                                |
 | /var          | Variable data                  |

+Obviously  `/media` is  removed  and instead  everything  is mounted  as subdirectory  in `/mnt`.
+Something worth  noticing is  the absense  of `/boot` directory.
+The kernel as an executable resides in `/bin`.
+Also, as stali  follows a  static link  philosophy `/lib`  can be  ommited and `/usr` is  only for  compatibility.
+It  can be  ommited if  software is compiled with prefix the root.

 ## /home